-In contrast to kinship, our dual inheritance system complicates matters because cultural transmission is particularly well suited to produce, or enhance, both the partner choice and partner fidelity forms of reciprocity.
-There are at least three reasons for this.
-First, human cultural learning often involves the copying of other people's goals, actions, and strategies.
-If individual A helps individual B, and B copies A's action, then tit-for-tat style reciprocity is off and running.
-Similarly, if A is a tit-for-tat strategist and B copies A's strategy or even learns some rough version of it, then A and B can potentially begin reciprocal helping with compatible strategies.
-This tendency to copy an opponent's or partner's strategy is empirically well documented, even in interactions where it reduces payoffs (Belot et al. 2013; Naber et al. 2013).
-Second, theoretical work on reciprocity demonstrates that a strategy's success depends heavily on the other strategies active in a particular population (Lorberbaum et al. 2002; van Veelen et al. 2012).
-This fact makes it difficult for genetic evolution to pre-program one, or even an ensemble, of successful strategies.
-Cultural learning can tackle this dilemma by allowing individuals, via copying the most successful strategies currently in use, to rapidly adapt their behavior to the local distribution of strategies and thereby prevent the collapse of cooperation.
+an opponent's or partner's strategy is empirically well documented, even in interactions where it reduces payoffs (Belot et al. 2013, Naber et al. 2013).
+Second, theoretical work on reciprocity demonstrates that a strategy's success depends heavily on the other strategies active in a particular population (Lorberbaum et al. 2002, van Veelen et al. 2012).
+This fact makes it difficult for genetic evolution to preprogram one successful strategy or even an ensemble of them.
+Cultural learning can tackle this dilemma by allowing individuals to rapidly adapt their behavior to the local distribution of strategies by copying the most successful strategies currently in use and thereby prevent the collapse of cooperation.
 Finally, theoretical work shows that adding social norms, which allow third parties to adjudicate disagreements about who did what during unsuccessful interactions, can dramatically increase the range of conditions under which direct reciprocity can emerge (Mathew et al. 2013).
 For these reasons, culture may have created conditions favorable to the emergence of reciprocity-based cooperation, and the interaction between culture and genes may create conditions favorable to a reliably developing reciprocity psychology.

 Empirical support for this culture-gene coevolutionary view emerges from several patterns.
-Reciprocity-based cooperation in some form is clearly a universal (Fiske 1991; Jaeggi & Gurven 2013).
-Yet, while evidence from WEIRD toddlers suggests an early emergence for the rudiments of partner choice (Kuhlmeier et al. 2014; Olson & Spelke 2008), the development of actual reciprocity-based cooperation and contingent helping doesn't robustly emerge until middle childhood (Chernyak et al. 2019; House et al. 2013a; Warneken 2018)-just when children begin to adhere to costly norms (Smith et al. 2013).
+Reciprocity-based cooperation in some form is clearly a universal (Fiske 1991, Jaeggi & Gurven 2013).
+Yet, while evidence from WEIRD toddlers suggests an early emergence of the rudiments of partner choice (Kuhlmeier et al. 2014, Olson & Spelke 2008), the development of actual reciprocity-based cooperation and contingent helping does not robustly emerge until middle childhood (Chernyak et al. 2019, House et al. 2013a, Warneken 2018)-just when children begin to adhere to costly norms (Smith et al. 2013).

-The relatively late and gradual development of positive reciprocity ("you scratch my back, I'll scratch yours") contrasts with negative reciprocity ("an eye for an eye and a tooth for a tooth").
-Using a computer-based experimental setup, Chernyak et. al. (2019) tested children from ages 4 to 9 in Boston by permitting them to interact with four other children who were represented by avatars.
-In one condition, participants received a sticker from one of the avatars (positive reciprocity) while in another condition one of the four avatars took one of the child's stickers (negative reciprocity).
-When given the option of whether to do anything, Figure 2A shows that children who had been given a sticker only gradually developed the inclination to reciprocate a sticker to this partner.
-This rising inclination towards contingent reciprocity is matched by a parallel rise in normative endorsements of reciprocity regarding what one "should" do in this context.
-By contrast, revenge or negative direct reciprocity appears already fully developed in four-year old children (in this population) and remains strong throughout middle childhood.
-This is noteworthy because experiments with chimpanzees readily reveal negative direct reciprocity (Jensen et al. 2007b), but neither positive reciprocity based on partner fidelity (Melis et al. 2016) nor third-party punishment (Riedl et al. 2012).
+The relatively late and gradual development of positive reciprocity (i.e., you scratch my back, I'll scratch yours) contrasts with negative reciprocity (i.e., an eye for an eye and a tooth for a tooth).
+Using a computer-based experimental setup, Chernyak et al. (2019) tested children from ages 4 to 9 in Boston by permitting them to interact with four other children who were represented by avatars.
+In one condition, participants received a sticker from one of the avatars (positive reciprocity), while in another condition one of the four avatars took one of the child's stickers (negative reciprocity).
+When given the option of whether to do anything, children who had been given a sticker only gradually developed the inclination to reciprocate a sticker to this partner (see Figure 2a).
+This rising inclination toward contingent reciprocity is matched by a parallel rise in normative endorsements of reciprocity regarding what one should do in this context.
+By contrast, revenge or negative direct reciprocity appears already fully developed in 4-year-old children (in this population) and remains strong throughout middle childhood.
+This is noteworthy because experiments with chimpanzees readily reveal negative direct reciprocity (Jensen et al. 2007b) but find neither positive reciprocity based on partner fidelity (Melis et al. 2016) nor third-party pun-ishment (Riedl et al. 2012).

-Figure 2.
-Developmental trajectories for (A) positive and negative direct reciprocity for children in Boston; and (B) positive reciprocity in a repeated Dictator Game with two options, a 1/1 split or 2/0, in Fiji and Los Angeles.
-Adapted from Cherneyek et. al. (2019) and House (2017).
+Developmental trajectories for (a) positive and negative direct reciprocity for children in Boston and (b) positive reciprocity in a repeated dictator game with two options, a 2/2 or 3/0 split, in Fiji and Los Angeles.
+Data for panel a from Chernyak et al. (2019); data for panel b from House (2017).